audacioustux/audacioustux/src/content/blog/the-learning-to-learn-guide-for-software-engineers.md

 There're constraints and consequences.
 We only have 24 hours a day, a brain that can't hold infinite amount of information, and a body that needs rest.
 So, we need to prioritize.

 Our expectations should be educated, and our decisions should be informed...
 But most importantly, we need to make progress.
 I've seen some people who are so obsessed with making the right decision, that they end up making no action at all.
 It's like running an recursive function with no base case - you have to get back to the base case and return some value at some point, or you'll end up with a [stack overflow](https://en.wikipedia.org/wiki/Stack_overflow).
-Watching / Reading / Listening to a bunch of resources, or in other words "Hoarder's mindset" is not necessarily an inherently bad thing, but we need to keep the balance.
-There're some experiences that can only be gained by doing.

 Make a leap of faith, and then adjust your course as you go.
-Strive to make better decisions, as a on-going process.
-Also, enjoy that process, and constantly re-evaluate where you are, and where you want to be.
+Strive to make better decisions, as a on-going process, and enjoy that process.
+Constantly re-evaluate where you are, and where you want to be.
+There're some experiences that can only be gained by doing, but we also need to gather new information via reading, listening, watching, etc. to expose ourselves to new ideas and form new perspectives.
+But be aware of [Knowledge Hoarding](https://en.wikipedia.org/wiki/Counterproductive_work_behavior).
+It's enjoyable to learn new things, but remember you have some goals in your bucket list?
+You need to make progress towards them.

+Again, a reminder, whether you have the state of mind to do something is also part of your mindset.
+If you're addicted to social media, or something that wastes too much of your time, that contradicts to saying you've productivity mindset.
+If you're failing to sleep on time, that contradicts to saying you've a healthy mindset, and so on.
+But don't worry...

 ## Set your Homeostasis